kpeeters/cadabra2/README.md

 multiple index types and many more.
 The input format is a subset of TeX.
 Both a command-line and a graphical interface are available.

+To get started with the source code documentation, navigate to the
+\ref modules overview.

 ## Installation instructions